ok701/cdrr_bayes_ros/README.md

-# Rehablitation Robot Bayesian Optimization ROS2 Package
+# Rehablitation Robot Bayesian Optimization ROS 2 Package

 This package demonstrates Bayesian optimization for a rehabilitation robot in ROS 2, designed for deployment in real systems.
 It aims to find the optimal rehabilitation assistive and resistive forces tailored for patients.